davidbiol/empire/README.md

 ## Acknowledgement

-*Logo design:* [Maria Camila Vergara Rodríguez](https://www.instagram.com/camilavergarar/).
+*Logo design:* [Maria Camila Vergara-Rodríguez](https://www.instagram.com/camilavergarar/).
 Thank you for such an amazing logo, we appreciate your work.